 Mix all the ingredients in Part A together till the chicken is evenly coated.
 Mix all the ingredients in Part B together till you get a smooth batter and add this to the marinated chicken.
 Mix well and place in a plastic container to marinade for 8 hours or up to 2 days.

-Heat oil to 180°C and drop a few wings into the batter.
+Heat oil to 180°C and drop a few wings into the oil.
 After about half a minute, use a pair of chopsticks to separate the wings so they don’t stick together.
 After about 1 minute, the oil temperature should have dropped to 160°C if not lower the heat.
 Cook for 3 mins then turn up the heat again to 180°C and remove when it is golden brown.
 Serve with a squeeze of calamansi and sweet chilli sauce (optional).

 Thanks for Chef Roy Loi of 12 Stones noodle house for helping me with the recipe.
 Roy’s mom was the first to introduce Har Cheong Gai to Singaporeans in the 1970’s when she came up with the recipe and served it at Loy Sum Juan restaurant in Outram Park.
 This is a modified version of the original recipe for the home cook.